nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Deleting a flashcard by index

    1. Prerequisites: List all flashcards using the `list` command.
-Multiple flashcards in the list.
+There is at least one flashcard stored in QuickCache.

-   1. Test case: `delete 1`<br>
+   1. Test Case 1: `delete 1`<br>
       Expected: First flashcard is deleted from the list.
 Details of the deleted flashcard shown in the status message.

-   1. Test case: `delete 0`<br>
+   1. Test Case 2: `delete 0`<br>
       Expected: No flashcard is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the display.

+1. Deleting flashcards through tags

-   1. Test case: `delete t/MCQ`<br>
+   1. Test Case 1: `delete t/MCQ`<br>
       Expected: All flashcards with the tag `MCQ` is deleted

    1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size), `delete 1 t/MCQ` <br>
       Expected: Error message will appear with instructions on how to use the delete command.

+1. Clearing all flashcards

+   1. Test Case 1: `clear`
+      Expected: All flashcards deleted from QuickCache.

 ### F.7 Testing a flashcard